-The following discussion and analysis ("MD&A") of the operating results and financial condition of Unigold Inc. ("Unigold" or the "Corporation") for the six months ended June 30, 2021 and 2020 and should be read in conjunction with the audited, consolidated financial statements of the Corporation and related notes thereto for the years ended December 31, 2020 and 2019 (the "Annual Financial Statements") and the condensed consolidated interim financial statements for the three and six months ended June 30, 2021 and 2020 and the related notes thereto (the "Interim Financial Statements").
+The following discussion and analysis ("MD&A") of the operating results and financial condition of Unigold Inc. ("Unigold" or the "Corporation") for the six months ended June 30, 2022 and 2021 ("H1") should be read in conjunction with the (unaudited) condensed consolidated interim financial statements for the six months ended June 30, 2022 and 2021 and the related notes thereto ("Interim Financial Statements") and the audited consolidated financial statements for the year ended December 31, 2021 and the related notes thereto ("Annual Financial Statements").
 All financial information in this MD&A has been prepared in accordance with International Financial Reporting Standards ("IFRS"), and all dollar amounts are expressed in Canadian dollars (\$) unless otherwise indicated.
 Additional information, including the Corporation's press releases, has been filed electronically through the System for Electronic Document Analysis and Retrieval ("SEDAR") and is available online at www.sedar.com.
-The date of this report is August 30, 2021.
+The date of this report is August 25, 2022.